MadeleenRoestorff/mygas/README.md

 ### Notes

-If you want skip the husky validate (ESlint and prettier) hook use --no-verify git commit -m "yolo!" --no-verify
+If you want skip the husky validate (ESlint and prettier) hook use --no-verify git commit -m "yolo!" --no-verify.
 Run npm test to ensure that your changes pass all tests.

 ## Acknowledgements

-- ChatGPT for helping me to write this readme
+- ChatGPT for helping me write this readme.
-- [Mintlify](https://marketplace.visualstudio.com/items?itemname=mintlify.document) for helping me write code comments
+- [Mintlify](https://marketplace.visualstudio.com/items?itemname=mintlify.document) for helping me write code comments.